Editing Node Settings

 - on the node itself

 - by checking 'Show Attributes' in the 'Options' menu and editing values in the pane which opens in the node editor window, as shown above

 - or by selecting the node and editing the values in the Cinema 4D attributes manager

 You can use any method, whichever you find most convenient.

 You cannot edit the output ports of course, but note that not all input ports can be edited either.
 For some, the only way to change them is to link another node to the port.
-In the Glossy BSDF node, the Normal port cannot be edited - you must link another node to it if you need to change it.
+In the Glossy BSDF node, the Roughness and Color ports can be edited, but the Normal port cannot - you must link another node to it if you need to change it.

 Also remember that, once you connect a node to a port, you can no longer edit the value.
 In the right-hand pane (or the attribute manager) that option is no longer present in the attributes pane, and in the node it is grayed-out to show that you cannot edit it:

 Changing the node name